Glass Hammer

-Glass Hammer is an American progressive rock band from Chattanooga, Tennessee, created and led by Steve Babb and Fred Schendel.
+Glass Hammer is an American progressive rock band from Chattanooga, Tennessee, led by Steve Babb and Fred Schendel.

 Babb and Schendel, who founded the band in 1992, are the only constant members in the lineup, having surrounded themselves by various guest performers.
 The different lineups included several lead vocalists, including Michelle Young and Jon Davison.
 Originally a studio project only, the band occasionally performs live, especially since the early 2010s, but never does large-scale tours.

 History

-Origins and early years (1992-1997)
+Origins and early years (1992–1997)

 Schendel and Babb (then credited as "Stephen DeArqe") first met in 1986, and formed Glass Hammer in 1992 when they began to write and record Journey of the Dunadan, a concept album based on the story of Aragorn from J.R.R.
 Tolkien's The Lord of the Rings on which they performed most vocals and instruments.
 To their surprise, the album, released the following year, sold several thousand units via the Internet, TV home shopping, and phone orders, convincing them that Glass Hammer was a project worth continuing.

 Embarking on a small tour in the south-east of the US, the band was joined by singer Michelle Young (who had been featured as a guest on a single track of Journey of the Dunadan), and drummer Walter Moore.
 With this line-up, they released their second album Perelandra in 1995, with Moore performing guitars instead of drums (which were handled by Schendel), and all four members performing lead vocals.
 It is another concept album, this time inspired by C. S. Lewis' The Chronicles of Narnia and Space Trilogy book series.

 After a small tour to support the album, Young left the band in 1997 to pursue a solo career.
 The same year, the band released Live and Revived, a live/compilation album consisting of recorded live rehearsals from the previous tour and unreleased material written shortly after the release of Journey of the Dunadan.
 The album was originally limited to 1000 copies, but was later re-released.
 In parallel to Glass Hammer, Babb and Schendel created a techno/dance project, titled TMA-2, releasing two unsuccessful albums, Artifact One (1996) and Tick Tock Lilies (1998), before dropping the project.